rahilshaikh12/homelab/index.md

 ### Navigation Guide

 This documentation is structured as a start-to-finish engineering report.
 To follow the deployment process logically, from the initial infrastructure design through to sensor validation and SIEM integration, **please use the navigation bar at the top of the page and proceed chronologically from left to right.**

+**Security & Deployment Disclaimer**
+This architecture was designed strictly as an educational home lab to practice threat detection and security engineering.
+Placing sensors directly on the WAN edge and capturing raw internet traffic introduces inherent risks.
+While I implemented logical isolations—such as strict VLAN segregation and disabling IP bindings on the capture interfaces—this setup is not a production-grade enterprise guide.
+If you replicate this topology, you do so at your own risk.